-The variable speed motor control board shown in Figure 28 (page 34) has a set of dip switches for setting the base blower speed.
+The variable speed motor control board shown in Figure 28 (page 31) has a set of dip switches for setting the base blower speed.
 Use pins 1 to 4 to set the blower speed for heating and pins 5 to 8 to set the speed for cooling.
-To determine the appropriate switch settings for your installation, see the separate blower table attachment.